 Welcome to the Community Development Department web page!
 The Department administers the coordination of all land planning and development activity in the City, along with managing a myriad of services available to Montclair residents and business owners.
 The Department is also responsible for coordination of the Community Development Block Grant (CDBG) program with the County of San Bernardino Housing and Community Development Department.
-Montclair's share of CDBG funds, which is currently just over $280,000 annually, is typically used to construct public improvements and to help finance graffiti abatement and code enforcement activities in the City's target neighborhoods.
+Montclair's share of CDBG funds, which is just over $274,000 for Fiscal Year 2016-17, is typically used to construct public improvements and to help finance graffiti abatement and code enforcement activities in the City's target neighborhoods.

-The Community Development Department consists of four divisions: Planning, Building, Code Enforcement, and Human Services.
+The Community Development Department consists of three divisions: Planning, Building and Code Enforcement.
 The relatively small size of our City allows us to provide a responsive, high level of personalized customer service not often experienced when dealing with other governmental agencies.
 While the summaries below provide an overview of each Division's responsibilities, you are invited to visit each Division's web page to obtain more detailed information, including such things as downloadable application forms, handouts, adult and youth recreation class schedules, after-school programs, senior citizen activities, and facility rentals.
 Please click on any of the sub-heads below to go directly to that Division's web page.

 Planning Division staff is responsible for ensuring the orderly physical improvement of land and property in Montclair through the administration of ordinances, codes, and policies related to land use and development.
 An important objective is to ensure that new development is of high quality, attractive, and compatible in character and scale with surrounding development in order to encourage reinvestment in the community.
 Our experienced staff is charged with guiding residents and developers through the development process, coordinating project review with other City departments and public agencies, and processing requests from the public for information at the counter, over the phone, or online.
 Planning staff administers the provisions of the General Plan, Zoning Code, North Montclair Specific Plan, Holt Boulevard Specific Plan, North Montclair Downtown Specific Plan, and various City policies related to development.
 Staff members provide technical and administrative support to the City Council and Planning Commission, and are active participants at Development Review Committee meetings.